serverless/blog/posts/2019-8-21-deploy-serverless-cdn-with-serverless-components.md

 Needless to say, you must deploy your [Serverless CDN component](https://github.com/serverless-components/cdn) before you're able to use the `upload` function as it stores the required CDN data in the state.

-### Wrapping up
+#### Wrapping up

 In this article, we've seen how you can deploy a zero-config Serverless CDN, and adding your own custom domain to it using the [Serverless CDN component](https://github.com/serverless-components/cdn).
-We've also seen how you could use this CDN component in your existsing application by composing it with other [serverless components](https://github.com/serverless-components), and finally, we demonstrated how you could use this [Serverless CDN component](https://github.com/serverless-components/cdn) as a child component in [your own custom component](https://github.com/serverless/components#building-components) and how you could utilize the custom `upload` function we're exposing to [your custom component](https://github.com/serverless/components#building-components) to easily upload files and directories to your new serverless content delivery network.
+We've also seen how you could use this CDN component in your existing application by composing it with other [serverless components](https://github.com/serverless-components), and finally, we demonstrated how you could use this [Serverless CDN component](https://github.com/serverless-components/cdn) as a child component in [your own custom component](https://github.com/serverless/components#building-components) and how you could utilize the custom `upload` function we're exposing to [your custom component](https://github.com/serverless/components#building-components) to easily upload files and directories to your new serverless content delivery network.

 We hope you will find this [Serverless CDN component](https://github.com/serverless-components/cdn) useful for your application, and we can't wait to see what you'll do with it.
 If you have any questions, feedback or showoffs (we love those!), [feel free to contact me directly on Twitter](https://twitter.com/eahefnawy).